Dirty Harry (1990 video game)

 Dirty Harry is a 1990 video game based on the Dirty Harry film franchise starring Clint Eastwood.
 It was developed by Canadian studio Gray Matter and released exclusively for the Nintendo Entertainment System (NES).

 Story

-Harry Callahan is a San Francisco police detective who rarely follows police protocol.
-A powerful drug lord known as The Anaconda has created a burgeoning drug-smuggling operation by recruiting all of San Francisco's drug gangs.
-Harry must crack the case and take down the kingpin himself on Alcatraz.
+Inspector "Dirty" Harry Callahan is a San Francisco homicide detective known for his determination to crack cases, even if it means violating police protocol and civil liberties.
+A powerful drug lord known as "The Anaconda" has created a burgeoning drug-smuggling operation by uniting all of San Francisco's drug gangs under his leadership.
+With the police unable to stop either the flow of drugs or the ensuing carnage caused by drug dealers and users, Callahan sets out to deal with all of the Anaconda's men himself, before facing down the drug lord at his secret hideout on Alcatraz.

 Gameplay

 The game is a side-scroller in which players must guide Dirty Harry throughout San Francisco.
 He wears a blue suit, although it can be exchanged for a white suit.
 He wields his signature Smith & Wesson Model 29, and players have the ability to draw the weapon without actually firing it.
 The Smith & Wesson Model 29 also exhibits a recoil effect when fired.
 Other weapons consist of LAWs rockets, harpoon guns, and explosive remote-controlled cars.
 When injured, Harry's health can be restored by eating hot dogs.

 The game has a room where if Harry enters it, he will be unable to leave it, as the exit is replaced with the words, "Ha, ha, ha".
 The only way to escape the room is to reset.